X

 Book Reviews

 Perspectives on Politics is APSA’s official venue for book reviews.
-It reviews approximately 375 books every year.
-Over the years, the book review in Perspectives has centered on the four main subfields: Political Theory, American Politics, Comparative Politics, and International Relations.
-This continues to be the basic format for most book reviews.
-Beyond this the journal utilizes a number of other formats for reviewing and discussing books.
-These formats will continue to be featured in upcoming issues.
-In addition, the journal will from time to time feature special thematic review sections that cross traditional subfields.
+Over the years, the book reviews in Perspectives have centered on the four main subfields of Political Theory, American Politics, Comparative Politics, and International Relations.
+The journal utilizes the following formats for reviewing and discussing books:

-Book review submissions are now processed through the Editorial Manager on-line system.
+Book review submissions are processed through the Editorial Manager online system.
 The review section does not accept unsolicited reviews, nor does it accept requests to review particular books.
-All reviews, review essays, and symposia are commissioned by the Associate Editor and his staff in order to avoid conflict of interest.
-The book review editorial staff may be reached at perspectives-reviews@polisci.ufl.edu.
+All reviews, review essays, and symposia are commissioned by the Book Review Editors and their staff to avoid conflicts of interest.

 Please send all books for review to: